 Dog lovers adore Rottweilers for their adaptable nature and demeanor.
 They’re quite aloof and stand courageously when it comes to fending off strangers and act quite silly when they’re comfortable.
 That makes up for one of the most versatile dog breeds – and you’ll have a great time breeding them.
 On average, Rottweilers can sell for anywhere between $2,000 and $8,000.

-They’re one of the top-ranking dog breeds in the States, and will soon prove their popularity all over the world.
+They’re one of the top breeds of dog in the States, and will soon prove their popularity all over the world.
 Again, Rottweilers aren’t prone to many diseases, but you shouldn’t lose responsibility.
 Some dogs from the breed are prone to Progressive Retinal Atrophy (PRA), cancers, dysplasia, and stenosis.

 Before you move ahead with breeding, make sure your dogs are screened from a reputable source.
 This way, you’ll know that either there’s no disease or you’re well-aware of it.
 Breeding Rottweilers can be a bit costly at the start as you’ll be needing some research, quality foods, and training.
 These doggies have to be socialized properly, so their new owners don’t have to start from the ground up.
 Nonetheless, they’re still one of the most popular and profitable pets to breed and sell.